SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 See the *Messaging Service - Installation & operations guide* on how to do that.
 Ingress via load balancers also needs to allow ingress for the new WebSocket endpoint that is enabled by default in {{< product-c8y-iot >}} 10.11, which might affect custom deployments that manage their own ingress.

 To receive notifications over the 2.0 protocol, an application or microservice must subscribe to notifications, either for notifications about a particular managed object or in a wider context that is scoped to a tenant.
-Subscriptions are persitent and long lived and allow notifications to be stored reliably until consumed and acknowledged by a consuming microservice or application.
+Subscriptions are persistent,long lived, and allow notifications to be stored reliably until consumed and acknowledged by a consuming microservice or application.

 ### Managed object context